kineticadb/kinetica-connector-nifi/README.md

 This project is aimed to make GPUdb both a data source and data sink for NiFi.

+The documentation can be found at http://www.gpudb.com/docs/5.2/index.html.
+The connector specific documentation can be found at:

+*   www.gpudb.com/docs/5.2/connectors/nifi_guide.html

+For changes to the connector API, please refer to CHANGELOG.md.
+For changes to GPUdb functions, please refer to CHANGELOG-FUNCTIONS.md.

 ==================================================
 NiFi Connector Developer Manual